codemagic-ci-cd/codemagic-docs/content/yaml-notification/publish-release-notes.md

    * Release notes with `en-US` language code will be published to email and Slack in case file with `en-US` language code exists.
 If not, the first found release notes file will be published.
    * For both App Store Connect and Google Play, only the release notes with the supported language codes will be published, omitting language codes that are not supported.

-#### Single file for multiple lanuguages
+#### Single file for multiple languages

-1. Create a `release_notes.json` file containing the release notes in all supported lanuguages:
+1. Create a `release_notes.json` file containing the release notes in all supported languages:

 {{< highlight json "style=paraiso-dark">}}
 [